 If you or someone you know is struggling with cocaine addiction, seeking the necessary therapy can help them overcome the addiction.
 By acting now, you can prevent the severe health, psychological, and relationship risks associated with the use of cocaine.
 The first step is improving your health and your life is acknowledging the addiction and then seeking the appropriate treatment.

 Enter your phone number below and one of our qualified addiction specialists will get in touch to discuss your options.

 Choosing a Treatment Option

 When you are ready to seek treatment for cocaine dependence, awareness of the treatment options and which rehab services will work best for your needs, interests, and align with your belief systems can provide the greatest success.

-Private rehabilitation is completed in a facility specialised in managing drug addiction.
-Individuals will remain at the facility for the duration of therapy with limited access to the outside world, regular therapy, and support from experienced staff.
+Private rehabilitation is completed in a facility specialised in managing cocaine addiction.
+Individuals will remain at the facility for the duration of the rehab programme with access to therapy, counselling and support services.

 How does Private Rehab Work?

 Private rehab centres provide detox, therapy, aftercare, and support.
 At an inpatient rehab centre individuals addicted to cocaine will first undergo a detox.
 The detox process involves the cessation of cocaine to reduce and remove the substance from the body.
 During this period withdrawal symptoms are experienced.
 Fortunately, private rehab is equipped to help individuals who are going through detox and withdrawal.